Human-in-the-Loop Wireless Communications: Machine Learning and Brain-Aware Resource Management: System Model and Problem Formulation

-The output of the unsupervised learning step, $c_i$, is used for training the supervised learning model.
-We will form an output vector $\yb$ which is defined as $\yb= ^T.$ Then, during the supervised learning step, we train a classifier so that it can find the mode using the human features $\xb$ as input.
-Given the data matrix $\Xb$ and the output vector $c(w_i)$, this supervised learning builds us a model $f$ such that $c_i=f(\boldsymbol{x_i})$,i.e.,
+{As a result of the EM algorithm (unsupervised learning), we now have a GMM of our dataset matrix $\boldsymbol{W}$.
+Based on this GMM, the data will be labeled (clustered) as follows.
+For each data point $\wb_i$, the most probable mode is assigned as the label of this data, i.e., In (\ref{eq:ClusterAssignment}), we assign the most likely cluster to each data point $\wb_i$.} {After building a GMM model using unsupervised learning on the $\boldsymbol{W}$ dataset to obtain target vector $\yb= ^T$, we use the pair $\{\Xb,\yb\}$ to train a supervised learning model.
+Thus, the output of the unsupervised learning step $\yb$ is used for training the supervised learning model.
+Then, during the supervised learning step, we train a classifier so that it can find the mode $c_i$ using the human features $\xb_i$ as input.
+Given the data matrix $\Xb$ and the output vector $\yb$, this supervised learning builds us a model $f$ such that $c_i=f(\boldsymbol{x_i})$, where

+where $\xi(.)$ is a 0-1 loss function \cite[Equation 7.5]{friedman2001elements}. $f$ is a function that is approximated using a set of points $(\xb_i,c_i)$ and determines the relationship between the features of a user and its cluster.} To overcome overfitting, we use the elbow method for finding the optimal number of clusters in PDI, as discussed in Section \ref{sec:Simul}.
+After approximating $f$, given each human user's feature vector $\xb_i$, we find the modes $c_i$ using model $f$. {Algorithm 1 summarizes building a PDI learning model.} {Also, a graphical representation for building a PDI model is shown in Fig. \ref{fig:PDImodel}}.